alpaylan/devy/README.md

 ## DCL

-DCL is pretty small for now, the only components are `text-input`, `text-area`, and `paragraph`.
+DCL is pretty small for now, the only components are `text-input`, `text-area`, `paragraph`, and `radio`.
 Each component has a name, type, and value, where the value can be a constant or a function of the values of other components.
 The components can be connected, so that when a component changes, the connected components are updated as well.

 Below, you can see a simple example of run-length encoding used in Devy.
 The first code block is marked as a `script`, meaning that it will be executed in the browser within a `<script>` tag, `show` means that the code will be displayed in the HTML as a code block.
 The second code block is marked as `dcl`, meaning that it will be parsed by Devy and rendered as a component.